crcn/tandem-old/packages/front-end/README.md

 * prohobit property overrides (necessary)
 * property inputs for component dynamic bindings
 * update code compiler to use bindings

-- Variants

-  - based on default.
-Do not allow to be toggleable.

 - update code compiler to use new bindings functionality
 - typed definition file